Silk Road Wheat Alliance Symposium Bolsters Pak-China Wheat Cooperation - UrduPoint

 China's recent achievements in hybrid wheat breeding, including the cultivation of saline-tolerant wheat varieties, have also laid a solid foundation for enhanced collaboration between China and Pakistan in the wheat industry.

-After the symposium, the participants visited the affiliated units of the alliance, such as Shaanxi Jinshahe Group, a well-known noodle manufacturer, and Yangling Smart Agriculture Park.
+After the symposium, the participants visited the affiliated units of the alliance, such as Shaanxi Jinshahe Group, a well-know noodle manufacturer and Yangling Smart Agriculture Park.

 He expressed the hope that the alliance's advantages would be leveraged to strengthen the integration of industry, academia, and research, promoting the development of the wheat industry.